Scenes

 - Tutorial sequences combining scripts and dialogue

-- Story chapters or acts
+- Story chapters or acts with multiple components

-- Cinematic sequences with multiple components
+- Cinematic sequences with branching dialogue and variable changes

 Related Features